bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- overcast clouds
+- clear sky
-- 51% humidity
+- 50% humidity
-- 11 mph wind
+- 14 mph wind

 No precipitation in the past 24 hours